LMNS3d/GSI---Synthetic-method-for-generating-inflow-turbulence-in-DNS-and-LES/README.md

-# GSI: A generalized synthetic method for generating inflow turbulence in DNS and LES
+# GSI: A generalized synthetic method for generating inhomogeneous inflow turbulence in DNS and LES

 This repository covers the MATLAB implementation of the GSI for generating the inflow boundary condition for large-eddy simulation or direct numerical simulation of the homogeneous and inhomogeneous turbulence,